-Look, another two-wheeled MINI, but unlike the Citysurfer concept, this is one you can actually buy.
-The folding bike, which is available in lime green or black, weighs 11kg and costs around £450.
-It can be folded away to 85 x 65 x 30cm in seconds, which makes it perfect for the morning commute.
+Look, another two-wheeled Mini, but unlike the Citysurfer concept, this was one you could actually buy.
+It could be folded away to 85 x 65 x 30cm in seconds, which made it perfect for the morning commute.
 Assuming your commute isn’t a 50-mile drive along a motorway.

 Honda RN-01 G-Cross

 Honda, as you’re surely aware, builds quite a few motorcycles on the side, but it has shied away somewhat from building any commercially available push bikes.
 That doesn’t mean it hasn’t built bicycles at all, though.
 The short-lived Honda RN-01 G-Cross pictured here is a dedicated downhill mountain bike produced exclusively for professional racers.